zhyordanova/FavoritePlacesCli/README.md

 - handling platform-specific permission behavior on Android and iOS
 - making the map screen more stable during loading and initialization
 - improving bootstrap reliability to avoid silent startup failures
+- separating developer-facing error logging from user-facing error messaging
+- replacing a temporary module-level location handoff with a React Context-based solution
 - integrating local device capabilities while keeping the codebase small and readable
 - balancing simplicity and clean architecture for a learning-focused app